 Military Tuition Assistance (TA) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of TA funds originally awarded.

-Clatsop Community College will return any unearned TA funds on a prorate basis through at least the 60% portion of the period for which the funds were provided.
-TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
+Clatsop Community College will return any unearned TA funds on a prorated basis through at least the 60% portion of the period for which the funds were provided.
+TA funds are earned proportionally during an enrollment period, with unearned funds returned based on when a student stops attending.
 These funds are returned to the military Service branch.

 The return of TA funds aligns with the return of unearned student aid rules applicable to federal student aid and with rules put forth by the Department of Defense.
 When TA funds are returned, the student is responsible for any tuition charges no longer covered by TA funds.
 For this reason, it is very important that students understand the financial implications of withdrawing or ceasing to attend class.